Main Walk: 12½ km (7.8 miles). Three hours walking time. For the whole excursion including trains, sights and meals, allow at least 7 hours.

 - Turn left into Grange Lane and go uphill between playing fields, a golf course and later allotments.

-At the top of the hill the entrance to Dulwich Wood is on the right, just past the car park for Dulwich and Sydenham Golf Club.
+At the top of the hill there is a gate on the right leading into Dulwich Wood, just past the car park for Dulwich and Sydenham Golf Club.

 - Dulwich Wood to Forest Hill Station (2½ km)

-- Turn right through a gate into Dulwich Wood.
-Take any path on the left to head east through the wood for about 400m; the most direct route is a narrow path just inside the entrance which stays fairly close to the left-hand edge of the wood, while there are wider paths further along.
+- Enter Dulwich Wood and take any path on the left to head east through the wood for about 400m; the most direct route is a narrow path just inside the entrance which stays fairly close to the left-hand edge of the wood, while there are wider paths further along.

 The wood is privately owned but the Dulwich Estate allows public access.